lewisevans2007/Obsidian_vault/Operating Systems/Linux/Linux File System/boot.md

 #linux
-The boot directory contains all the files needed to boot the system.
+The boot directory contains all the files needed to boot the [[Linux]] system.
 In this folder there is:
 - The configuration file
 - The Linux kernel file
 - The Linux system map file